midtst0v/plasma-sound-theme-ion/README.md

 # Ion - A KDE Plasma Sound Theme
 A custom KDE Plasma sound scheme.
-All sounds created using Surge XT and Ableton Live 12.
+All sounds created using Surge XT and Ableton Live 12 on a MacBook Pro (sorry, purists).
 **Disclaimer: This theme does not include sounds for all events specified by the [XDG standard](https://freedesktop.org/wiki/Specifications/sound-theme-spec/).
 However, it does its best to cover many commonly encountered desktop events.**

 If you'd like to suggest additional event sounds, feel free to create an issue with the *enhancement* label.